 Lives were its engine ...

-Imagine a working 1770s plantation with enslaved and indentured labor, Native Americans, free farmers, and gentry — in what is now Southwest Baltimore’s Pigtown.
-This was Carroll’s Hundred, a mere ten-minute walk from today’s Inner Harbor.
-Our mission is to separate its authentic history from colonial myth to reveal Baltimore’s true origins as a mercantile economy — one founded on iron, slavery, and unpaid labor.
-Carroll’s Hundred is ground zero for anyone wanting to better understand the diverse, post-industrial city we live in today.
+It is hard to imagine that a working plantation once existed in what is now Southwest Baltimore’s Carroll Park.
+But in the 1770s, this was Carroll’s Hundred, a mere ten-minute walk from today’s Inner Harbor.
+Our mission is to separate the authentic history of this place from popular colonial myth to reveal the true origins of Baltimore’s mercantile economy.
+In truth, it was founded on iron-making supported by chattel slavery and indentured servitude.
+For anyone seeking to understand the truth about the origins of the diverse, post-industrial city we live in today, Carroll’s Hundred must be ground zero.

-Because so much has been written about the land-owning Carroll family that owned the plantation, our story focuses on the forgotten pioneers that worked it — the African enslaved people, European indentured workers, and Native Americans.
-Charles and Margaret Carroll could not have survived and prospered without the vital support of the Harden, Lynch, Hall, Coney, and other enslaved families, who we have learned about through archaeological and geneaological research.
+Because so much has been written about the plantation’s owners, the Carroll family and their mansion — Mount Clare — our story focuses on the forgotten pioneers who worked the land and the iron furnace — African enslaved people, European indentured workers, and Native Americans.
+Charles and Margaret Carroll could not have survived and prospered without the vital support of the Hardens, Lynch’s, Halls, and Coneys.
+The discovery of these family names in the mid-1990s through research sponsored by the Foundation and conducted by archaeologists at the University of Maryland, as well as students in the History Department at Towson University, at long last gave a human face to these early American pioneers.

-Historical Sites like Carroll’s Hundred are extremely rare.
-In fact, this is the only remaining plantation site in any American city.
-Its diverse racial fabric is evidence of America’s essential multi-cultural identity.
-The project to save Carroll’s Hundred has always been about saving this authentic American history.
+Carroll’s Hundred is a rare urban treasure!
+It is the only remaining plantation landscape in an American city.
+The preservation of its nationally significant African American history is imperative if we are to educate the public about this critically important story.
 Now, more than ever, Baltimore’s unique #BlackLivesMatter story must be given its prominent and accurate place in the history of our nation’s founding.

-The Carroll’s Hundred website is also part of our larger public education and information advocacy campaign to revive the living heart of this and other Baltimore neighborhoods.
+Help us continue our public education and advocacy campaigns to revive the living heart of this and other Baltimore neighborhoods.

 For more, see The Otobo Project.